Ultimate Fighting Championship: 2001 and the beginning of Zuffa era

 After the long battle to secure sanctioning, SEG stood on the brink of bankruptcy, when Station Casinos executives Frank and Lorenzo Fertitta and their business partner Dana White approached them in 2000, with an offer to purchase the UFC.
 A month later, in January 2001, the Fertittas bought the UFC for $2 million and created Zuffa, LLC as the parent entity controlling the UFC.

 "I had my attorneys tell me that I was crazy because I wasn't buying anything.
 I was paying $2 million and they were saying 'What are you getting?'"
 Lorenzo Fertitta revealed to Fighters Only magazine, recalling the lack of assets he acquired in the purchase.
 "And I said 'What you don't understand is I'm getting the most valuable thing that I could possibly have, which is those three letters: UFC.
 That is what's going to make this thing work.
 Everybody knows that brand, whether they like it or they don't like it, they react to it.'"
-Along with the trademark, they acquired a wooden octagon and around a dozen of fighter contracts.
-Later on, they negotiated a deal to buy UFC's DVD rights from Lionsgate for two more million dollars.
+Along with the trademark, they acquired a wooden octagon and around a dozen fighter's contracts.
+Later on, they negotiated a deal to buy UFC's DVD rights from Lionsgate for an additional two million dollars.

 With ties to the Nevada State Athletic Commission (Lorenzo Fertitta was a former member of the NSAC), Zuffa secured sanctioning in Nevada in 2001.
-Shortly thereafter, the UFC returned to pay-per-view cable television with UFC 33 featuring three championship bouts.
+Shortly thereafter, the UFC returned to pay-per-view cable television, with UFC 33 featuring three championship bouts.